CITI Program Training Information

 The autonomy and self-determination of all members of our community should be treated with respect; this includes participants in research conducted by members of our community.

 By requiring our students, faculty and staff to complete the CITI Program training, we are conforming to best practices concerning the ethical treatment of human participants.
-Most of our comparison schools have been requiring training programs, like CITI, for several years.
+Most of our comparison schools also require training programs such as CITI.

 We have chosen CITI based on the recommendations of our peers, research into available options, and a period of pilot testing on our own campus.
 Even those who are well educated on the ethical treatment of human participants have found the CITI Program training useful.
 The mission of the CITI Program is:

-to promote the public's trust in the research enterprise by providing high quality, peer reviewed, web based, research education materials to enhance the integrity and professionalism of investigators and staff conducting research (http://www.citiprogram.org/index.cfm?pageID=30
+to promote the public's trust in the research enterprise by providing high quality, peer-reviewed, web-based, research education materials to enhance the integrity and professionalism of investigators and staff conducting research.